 Today, TD Ameritrade handles more than 12 million client accounts that total over USD one trillion in assets.
 Behind the scenes, nearly 10,000 employees help people to make more informed investment decisions.
 This continuous innovation demands a tightly connected workforce that can pivot quickly to stay ahead of industry trends.

-As a result, in 2018, TD Ameritrade’s leadership announced plans to develop a new digital workplace that would allow employees to access information and software tools any time, anywhere.
+As a result, in 2018, TD Ameritrade’s leadership announced plans to develop a new digital workplace that would allow employees to access information and software tools at any time, from anywhere.
 TD Ameritrade chose Slack as the central hub of this new initiative.
 ‘We’re a very communication-centric company, so we looked for a tool that would foster rich interactions across our organisation,’ says Vijay Sankaran, the CIO at TD Ameritrade.

 The company had considered other collaboration platforms, including one that came bundled with its software suite, but it ultimately landed on Slack because of its easy-to-use interface, customisable security options and mobile availability.Slack also worked with TD Ameritrade’s existing software tools, including Office 365 and Cisco Webex Meetings.‘We needed a solution that facilitated communication and information sharing and would integrate with our other software systems,’ Sankaran says.‘Slack provided that at an enterprise scale.’